-New dwellings, including Affordable Homes, residential extensions and alterations should be designed to be sufficiently flexible to cater for the changing needs of their occupants throughout their lives, in particular in relation to ageing and mobility.
-They should therefore comply as a minimum with Building Regulation Standard Part M4(2).
-Designs that meet the Building Regulation Standard Part M4(3), or equivalent standards, such as 'Habinteg Wheelchair Design Guide' or any other subsequent updates will be supported.
+Proposals for new dwellings, including Affordable Homes, residential extensions and alterations should be designed and arranged in a flexible way to cater for the changing needs of their occupants throughout their lives, and in particular in relation to ageing and the related reduction in mobility.

-6.61 Proposals will be encouraged to follow standards that provide for the flexible use of internal space in homes, to meet the changing needs of families and of people with limited mobility.
+6.54 Proposals will be encouraged to follow standards that provide for the flexible use of internal space in homes, to meet the changing needs of families and of people with limited mobility.
 This includes the creation of flexible multigenerational homes and shared living solutions, creating independent and communal space for all ages.

-6.62 The TWBC 2018 Housing Needs Survey commented that 'The most frequently mentioned illnesses/disabilities across the Borough of Tunbridge Wells were physical or mobility impairment, at 8.1% of all households.'
+6.55 The TWBC 2018 Housing Needs Survey commented that 'The most frequently mentioned illnesses/disabilities across the Borough of Tunbridge Wells were physical or mobility impairment, at 8.1% of all households.'
 It is important therefore to support provision of high standards of accessibility.
 Support will be given to providing lifetime homes using the Habinteg: Lifetime Homes Design Guide(EP100) or the Habinteg Wheelchair Housing Design Guide rather than solely by reference to requirement M4(2) and / or M4(3) in the Building Regulations for the access to and use of buildings.